MyAirline optimistic of being cash positive from first year

 PETALING JAYA: MyAirline, Malaysia’s new low-cost carrier (LCC), is cautiously optimistic of achieving positive growth in its first year of operations.

-“We are trying to be cash positive from year one.
-We know there is a lot of challenges ahead but with formulation of solid market strategy and keeping it on track, we aggressively hope to be cash positive,” said MYAirline Sdn Bhd chief executive officer Rayner Teo in the airline’s first media roundtable session at its headquarters in Subang Jaya here, today.
+“We are trying to be cash-positive from year one.
+We know there is a lot of challenges ahead but with formulation of solid market strategy and keeping it on track, we aggressively hope to be cash positive,” said MYAirline Sdn Bhd CEO Rayner Teo in the airline’s first media roundtable session at its headquarters in Subang Jaya here on Nov 30.

-He also said that on average, the airline has achieved a healthy load factor of about 70 per cent based on the first week of the opening of ticket sales, given the limitation period since it started on November 25.
+He also said that on average, the airline has achieved a healthy load factor of about 70% based on the first week of the opening of ticket sales, given the limitation period since it started on Nov 25.

-Operating a fleet consisting of Airbus A320-200 aircraft, MYAirline will kick-off its first flights on December 1 to Kuching, Kota Kinabalu, and Langkawi from klia2.
+Operating a fleet consisting of Airbus A320-200 aircraft, MyAirline will kick-off its first flights today to Kuching, Kota Kinabalu, and Langkawi from klia2.

-It is also expected to fly to Kota Bharu, Penang and Sibu in December, pending approvals from the Malaysian Aviation Commission.
+It is also expected to fly to Kota Baru, Penang and Sibu in December, pending approvals from the Malaysian Aviation Commission.

 Elaborating further on its USPs, Teo highlighted that the LCC would be the first to use ergonomic seats that are light, eco-friendly and pre-reclined, which saves up to 900kg of weight for the aircraft.